 Most consumers agree that cryptocurrencies are too unstable for day-to-day use.
 Consumers want their purchasing power to remain the same week to week or month-to-month rather than risking a significant depreciation in value.
 After all, what’s the point of a “savings” account if all of the savings could be wiped out in a bad week or month?

 Bitcoin Chart Since Inception – Source: CoinDesk

-Stablecoins aim to significantly reduce volatility using the same concepts as physically-based exchange-traded funds (ETFs).
+Stablecoins aims to significantly reduce volatility using the same concepts as physically-based exchange-traded funds (ETFs).
 For instance, physically-backed gold ETFs hold real gold reserves that are equivalent to the market capitalization of the ETF.
-The price of the ETF therefore mimics the price of gold very closely with minimal extra volatility.
+The price of the ETF, therefore, mimics the price of gold very closely with minimal extra volatility.